The Role of Pilgrimage in Different Religions

 - Alex Ingram

-Pilgrimage is a profound spiritual journey undertaken by believers in various religions to sacred sites.
+Pilgrimage is a profound spiritual journey undertaken by believers across many religions to sacred sites.
 These journeys hold deep significance, offering opportunities for reflection, devotion, and a closer connection to the divine.
-This article explores the role of pilgrimage in Islam, Christianity, Hinduism, and Buddhism, highlighting their spiritual and cultural importance.
+This article explores the role of pilgrimage in Islam, Christianity, Hinduism, and Buddhism, and several other traditions, highlighting their spiritual and cultural importance.

 Islam